johnsonjo4531/mongoose-relay-paginate/readme.md

   <img src="./mongoose-relay-paginate/static/img/logo.png" />
 </p>

+## Compatible MongoDB versions

+Your instance of MongoDB should be running version 4.4 or later.

 ## Docs

 View the [docs](https://johnsonjo4531.github.io/mongoose-relay-paginate/)

 ## What

 This library is meant to allow cursor based pagination between the client and the server.
-You might want to read why cursor based pagination over

 ## Why